Weak interaction: History

 In 1933, Enrico Fermi proposed the first theory of the weak interaction, known as Fermi's interaction.
 He suggested that beta decay could be explained by a four-fermion interaction, involving a contact force with no range.

 In the mid-1950s, Chen-Ning Yang and Tsung-Dao Lee first suggested that the handedness of the spins of particles in weak interaction might violate the conservation law or symmetry.
 In 1957, the Wu experiment, carried out by Chien Shiung Wu and collaborators confirmed the symmetry violation.

 In the 1960s, Sheldon Glashow, Abdus Salam and Steven Weinberg unified the electromagnetic force and the weak interaction by showing them to be two aspects of a single force, now termed the electroweak force.

 The existence of the W and Z bosons was not directly confirmed until 1983.

 Properties

 A diagram depicting the decay routes for the six quarks due to the charged weak interaction and some indication of their likelihood.
 The intensity of the lines is given by the CKM parameters.

-The electrically charged weak interaction is unique in a number of respects:
+The electrically charged weak interaction is unique in several respects: